sav-che/TL-2/Authors/Lessing, Christian Friedrich {std. Less.}.md

-> [!cite] BHL link: this entry starts at [page 852](https://www.biodiversitylibrary.org/item/103253#page/878/mode/1up) of TL-2 Vol. II.
+> [!cite] BHL link: this entry starts at [page 852](https://www.biodiversitylibrary.org/page/33069094) of TL-2 Vol. II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Lessing, Christian Friedrich (1809-1862), German botanist, born in Polish Wartenburg, grand son of the poet, studied in Berlin, Dr. phil.
-1832; travelled in Norway and in European and Asiatic Russia, settled ultimately at Krasnoyarsk in Siberia. (*Less.*).
+1832; travelled in Norway and in European and Asiatic Russia, settled ultimately at Krasnoyarsk in Siberia.
+**Abbreviated name**: *Less.*

 #### Herbarium and types